-The billing, coverage, and reimbursement policies applicable for children enrolled in Medicaid apply to services provided to a child in foster care with an interim voucher.
+The billing, coverage, and reimbursement policies applicable for children enrolled in Apple Health apply to services provided to a child in foster care with an interim voucher.
 Providers will be paid by Coordinated Care.
 If for any reason the child is in foster care and remains on the HCA fee-for-service Apple Health program, Coordinated Care will assist providers in submitting for payment to HCA.

 There are two important appointment standard requirements for children in foster care:

 - Initial Health Screen (IHS) - children entering the foster care system are required to have an Initial Health Screening within five calendar days of removal from their parent.
 This is to identify and address any emergent medical concerns at the time of placement.
 An EPSDT can be substituted for the IHS.

-No. Dental is accessed through Apple Health fee-for-service Medicaid using the ProviderOne card, until July 1, 2019 when members will be assigned to one of the MCO's with the dental contract.
+No. Dental is accessed through Apple Health (Medicaid) using the ProviderOne services card, until July 1, 2019 when members will be assigned to one of the MCO's with the dental contract.

 Yes, Coordinated Care pays for AHCC low, moderate and upper level behavioral health services as well as substance use disorder treatment.